AbelAlemu155/dowjones-pca-clustering/README.md

-Principal Component Analysis and K-Means Clustering of Dow Jones Stocks
+## Principal Component Analysis and K-Means Clustering of Dow Jones Stocks

 Overview

 This data science project performs an in-depth analysis of one year of daily stock returns from the Dow Jones Industrial Average (DJIA).
-Using Principal Component Analysis (PCA) and K-Means clustering, we:
+Using Principal Component Analysis (PCA) and K-Means clustering, The undertakings are:

 Analyze and visualize the principal components to understand the underlying structure of the data.